swift-nav/swiftnav-ros2/README.md

 |`linear_acceleration_covariance`|--|Not populated. `linear_acceleration_covariance[0]` is set to -1 when linear acceleration is not valid or when the time stamping source has changed |

-# Building the ROS2 driver
+# Building Driver

 ### Dependencies:
-- libsbp v4.11.0
+- `libsbp` - Swift Binary Protocol library
-- libserialport
+- `libserialport` - Serial Port communication library

 ## Step 1 (Install ROS 2 Humble):